surendermohan/ics-final-2016/README.md

 1. Go to http://doc.jsfiddle.net/tutorial.html and run the tutorial
 2. Read about Geolocation at http://www.w3schools.com/html/html5_geolocation.asp
 3. Try the code at http://www.w3schools.com/html/tryit.asp?filename=tryhtml5_geolocation
 4. Create a jsFiddle for Geolocation based on the code in Part 3.
 Save it and add the link in your notes.
-(Note: you will have to split the file in HTML and JavaScript portions)
+(Note: you will have to split the file in HTML and JavaScript portions).
+For example: https://jsfiddle.net/cxjwj80c/

 # Reading Exercise
 1. Read about HTML5 and CSS at high level.